microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/tsconfig.json.md

 ## Schema

-Schema can be found at: [http://json.schemastore.org/tsconfig](http://json.schemastore.org/tsconfig)
+The `tsconfig.json` Schema can be found at [the JSON Schema Store](http://json.schemastore.org/tsconfig).